aannaannyaaa/Ecommerce-Microservices/README.md

 - Cron jobs for scheduled or bulk notifications to improve efficiency.
 - Event-driven triggers for sending notifications seamlessly.

-### **Recommendation Engine**
+### Recommendation Engine
-- Efficient, rule-based recommendation engine using order history.
-- Personalized suggestions based on past user behavior.
-- Cached recommendations for faster response and reduced compute overhead.
+Generates tailored product recommendations using historical order data and user activity patterns.
+Implements Redis caching to minimize computation overhead and deliver instant responses.

 ### **Monitoring & Observability**
 - **Prometheus** for real-time metrics collection and monitoring.